Javascript is not enabled.

 Even then, human-to-human spread is usually limited to people who have close contact with the sick person, like “household members, intimate partners and people providing medical care,” explained Dr. Tedros Adhanom Ghebreyesus, the World Health Organization’s (WHO) director-general, in a May 7 news conference.

-2. What’s the current situation on the cruise ship?
+2. What’s the current situation?

 3. What symptoms does hantavirus cause — and are they worse in older adults?